-The system of internal control has been in place in the Environment Agency and in the operation of the Fund for the year ended 31 March 2017, in accordance with LGPS and Treasury guidance and best practice.
+The system of internal control has been in place in the Environment Agency and in the operation of the Fund for the year ended 31 March 2018, in accordance with LGPS and Treasury guidance and best practice.

-Two independent reviews by Environment Agency Internal Audit on the adequacy and effectiveness of internal controls and Pension Fund Risks were conducted in accordance with Government Internal Audit Standards during the year.
+The Environment Agency Internal Audit Team tested our compliance, adequacy and effectiveness of internal controls and Pension Fund risks which was conducted in accordance with Government Internal Audit Standards during the year.

-The Pension Fund compliance audit concluded that we complied fully with the provisions of the Pensions Schedule of the Financial Memorandum and, with the exception of delivering Annual Benefit Statements outside the prescribed deadline, compliant with the requirements from the Pensions Regulator's public sector Code of Practice.

-The Risk audited also produced positive feedback on our risk management process and the application of our mitigating actions.
+The Pension Fund Internal Audit concluded that we complied with the provisions of the Environment Agency Framework Document and with the requirements from the Pensions Regulator's public sector Code of Practice.
+We also received positive assurance on our risk management process and our approach to the mitigation actions of Pension Fund risks.